technomancy/bussard/readme.md

 computer, but it has several other modes.
 Start the game by pressing `f3` to go to mail mode to read your messages.

-The ship's computer can be accessed using `f2`, and from the console you can read the quick start guide by running `man("quickstart")`.
+The ship's computer console can be accessed using `f2`, and from the console you can read the quick start guide by running `man("quickstart")`.
 The full reference manual is available with `man("manual")`, but you won't need that right away.